-The estate tax rate is currently 40%, and it's scheduled to remain at that level.
-The estate tax exemption increased to \$5.34 million for 2014 (see Chart 6), and it will continue to be adjusted annually for inflation.
+The estate tax rate remains at 40%.
+The estate tax exemption has increased to \$5.49 million for 2017 (see Chart 6), and it's currently scheduled to continue to be adjusted annually for inflation.

 To avoid unintended consequences, review your estate plan in light of the changing exemption.
 A review will allow you to make the most of available exemptions and ensure your assets will be distributed according to your wishes.